-The 2006 reading of indicates the evaluator's opinion that the CNMI's overall financial health and performance continued to be less than satisfactory as of and for the fiscal year ended September 30, 2006, with a reading relatively consistent with that of prior years.
-The current year decréase in net assets, the deficit unrestricted net assets, the General Fund's fund balance deficit, pension plan funding woes and its insufficient current and quick ratios are the primary contributing factors to the continued low readings.
+The 2008 reading of 1.90 indicates the evaluator's opinion that the CNMI's overall financial health and performance continued to be less than satisfactory as of and for the fiscal year ended September 30, 2008, with continued declines in the reading when compared with the prior periods.

+In addition to a \$40 increase in the amounts due to the employee benefit plans system, the current year increase in the in net assets deficit, the deficit unrestricted net assets, the General Fund's fund balance deficit, and its insufficient current and quick ratios are the primary contributing factors to the continued low readings.